dhidas/OSCARS/README.md

 jupyter notebook
 ```
 and point your browser to <http://localhost:8888/> if it hasn't taken you there already.
 Next, you are likely ready to try some of the examples on <http://oscars.bnl.gov/examples>

+## Advanced Installation - GPU Utilities

+Compiling for the GPU requires a non-standard compiler (free, but not freely redistributable).
+We are in the process of coming up with a simple recipe for this for users.
+In the meantime we are happy to provide pre-compiled binaries for any distribution upon request.